Is Ophiuchus a constellation or a sign?

-Category: Space Hits: 3If you’re in the Northern Hemisphere, look southward on July or August evenings for mighty Ophiuchus the Serpent Bearer.
+Category: Space Hits: 12If you’re in the Northern Hemisphere, look southward on July or August evenings for mighty Ophiuchus the Serpent Bearer.

 Ophiuchus the Serpent Bearer is sometimes called the 13th or forgotten constellation of the zodiac.
 That’s because the sun passes in front of Ophiuchus from about November 30 to December 18 each year.
 And yet no one ever says they’re born when the sun is in Ophiuchus.